Vovkiv/resolution_solution/README.md

 Scale library, that help you add resolution support to your games in love2d!

-Partially, library was inspired by TLfres https://love2d.org/wiki/TLfres I was not satisfied with that, so i created my own
+Partially, library was inspired by TLfres https://love2d.org/wiki/TLfres I was not satisfied with that, so i created my own.

+Also there avaliable minified version.
+It should work as original, but weight around 10kb vs 35kb original.

 It have 3 scale modes:
 1 Aspect scaling mode (that creates black lines/bars)